MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/langchain.md

 )
 ```

-The following example will generate a poem written by a urban poet:
+The following example generates a poem written by an urban poet:

 ```python
 producer_template = PromptTemplate(